 “Learn to love someone even when they are unlovable.”

 So how has that improved relationship with myself affected my relationship with my daughter?
 To be honest, not much at all.
 She’s on her own path, one that I cannot support or enable.
-But what it HAS done is allow me to endure the distance created between us WITHOUT guilt or obsession.
+But what it has done is allow me to endure the distance between us without guilt or obsession.
 What it has done is convince me that I did the best I could with what I had to raise her, and pat myself on the back for that.
 The sad reality is that she got tagged with an illness that is destroying millions out there.
 It’s a cruel illness because it often kills our children (their minds, their spirit, their morality) before it actually kills them.
 Knowing now what I know about substance use disorder, I don’t beat myself up with remorse and an overinflated sense of responsibility.
-I continue to tell Angie that I love her because I do.
 I will always love her unconditionally, no matter what.
 The door is not closed; it remains open for her to embrace recovery and come back to her family.
 That will never change.
-As unlovable as she is when she’s using drugs, I will continue to love her while there’s breath in my body.